Car Collector International

 Cambelt / water-pump scheduling — do not defer

 The PSA L7X 3.0L V6 is an interference engine and cambelt failure is catastrophic.
-Renault-published interval is 72,000 miles / six years — many Clio V6 specialists recommend five years given the age of the fleet at review date.
+Renault-published interval is 72,000 miles / six years — many Clio V6 specialists recommend five years given the age of the fleet.
 Cambelt access is engine-in but time-consuming because of the transverse mid-mounted layout; budget accordingly and read the service book carefully before purchase.

 Route work through a Clio V6 / Renault Sport specialist

-General Renault dealers do not have deep Clio V6 experience at review date.
+General Renault dealers do not have deep Clio V6 experience.
 The V6 is a PSA engine shared with the Peugeot 406 Coupé, Peugeot 607 and Citroën C5, so PSA independents are viable for engine work; the six-speed manual, RWD driveline and Clio V6-specific interior and body parts require a Clio V6 specialist.
 The Renault Sport UK owners' network and the CLIOV6.NET community are the standing references.

 Event calendar